Muriel-Salvan/secret_string/README.md

 # => My secret after being erased is
 ```

-The `erase` and `to_unprotected` methods have also been added to the core String class so that you can treat both `String` and `SecretString` easily within your code logic (no need to plague your code with `if str.is_a?(SecureString)`).
+The `erase` and `to_unprotected` methods have also been added to the core String class so that you can treat both `String` and `SecretString` easily within your code logic (no need to plague your code with `if str.is_a?(SecretString)`).
 Those methods won't do or change anything to the normal Ruby Strings.

 Example:
 ```ruby